 Bottom trawls will mobilise sediment in the wake of the gear (De Madron et al., 2005; Lucchetti and Sala, 2012).
 As finer particles will settle more slowly than the larger particles and may be transported further away from the trawl track by the prevailing bottom currents, trawling will influence the sorting of the sediments in trawled areas (Brown et al., 2005).
-Enhanced total organic carbon concentrations have been observed after the start of bottom trawling likely due to the uplift from deeper sediments (Pusceddu et al., 2005), but in chronically trawled grounds, organic matters appears to be reduced.
-Chronically trawled sediments along the continental slope of the north-western Mediterranean Sea are characterized by significant decreases in organic matter content (Pusceddu et al., 2014).
-A strong decrease in the mud fraction and an increase in the fine sand fraction was observed over a period of 35 years in the sediments of the Bay of Biscay (Hily et al., 2008).
-With the sediment mobilisation, pore water and its nutrients will be exchanged with the overlying water (De Madron et al., 2005).
-Changes in sediment structure due to trawling may make benthic habitats more sensitive for natural disturbance.
+A strong decrease in the mud fraction and an increase in the fine sand fraction has been, for example, observed over a period of 35 years in the sediments of the Bay of Biscay (Hily et al., 2008).
+Duringsediment mobilisation, pore water and its nutrients will be exchanged with the overlying water (De Madron et al., 2005); this has resulted in enhanced total organic carbon concentrations in the water after the start of bottom trawling, likely due to the uplift from deeper sediments (Pusceddu et al., 2005).
+In chronically trawled grounds, organic matter appears to be reduced, this has, for example, been shown along the continental slope of the north-western Mediterranean Sea (Pusceddu et al., 2014).

-The amount of sediment that is mobilised is primarily determined by the particle size distribution of the sediment and the hydrodynamic drag of the gear components (O'Neill and Summerbell, 2011).
-Because the hydrodynamic drag of the gear is determined by the square of the towing speed and by the frontal surface area of the gear components, the impact of bottom trawls on the sediment mobilisation can be estimated from the towing speed and the size of the gear components (O’Neill and Ivanovic, this volume).
+The amount of sediment that is mobilised is primarily determined by the particle size distribution of the sediment and the hydrodynamic drag of the gear (O'Neill and Summerbell, 2011).
+Because the hydrodynamic drag of the gear is determined by the square of the towing speed and by the frontal surface area of the gear components, the impact of bottom trawls on the sediment mobilisation can be estimated from the towing speed and the size of the gear components (O’Neill and Ivanović, this volume).